-This is an independent report from the Director of Public Health and Protection.
+This is an independent report from the Director of Public Health.
 This is a core part of the Suffolk Joint Strategic Needs Assessment and feeds directly in to the Joint Health and Wellbeing Strategy (JHWS).

 Being able to talk about dying is essential when it comes to preparing ourselves for our own death.
 Yet, we often avoid even the word.
 It is often seen as an uncomfortable topic.
 But it is vital that both professionals and residents in Suffolk feel as comfortable as possible in talking about their wishes, their requests, their beliefs and discussing those with their families and friends.